1. Introduction and Objectives

 -

-An external data source accessed by the backend service to retrieve knowledge and information via SPARQL queries, which helps generate trivia questions and provide context.
+An external data source accessed by the backend service to retrieve knowledge and information via SPARQL queries, helping to generate trivia questions and provide context.

 -